olegkrivtsov/openbook/README.md

 php composer.phar install
 ```

+## Command-line Usage

-Once that's done, you can run the tool with the following command:
+Once the installation is done, you can run the tool with the following command:

 `php openbook.php [options] <book_dir>`